zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_dev_deploy.md

       --deploy-set stringToString          Specify deployment variables to set on the command line (KEY=value) (default []) -f, --flavor string                      The flavor of components to include in the resulting package (i.e. have a matching or empty "only.flavor" key)
   -h, --help                               help for deploy
-      --no-yolo                            Whether or not to build+deploy the package in YOLO mode --registry-override stringToString   Specify a map of domains to override on package create when pulling images (e.g. --registry-override docker.io=dockerio-reg.enterprise.intranet) (default [])
+      --no-yolo                            Disable the YOLO mode default override and create / deploy the package as-defined --registry-override stringToString   Specify a map of domains to override on package create when pulling images (e.g. --registry-override docker.io=dockerio-reg.enterprise.intranet) (default [])
 ```